Gunplay (comics)

 Gunplay is a graphic novel, written by Jorge Vega, with art by Dominic Vivona.
 It was published by Platinum Studios in 2008.

 Publication history

+Vega, drawing on influences from early Western and war comics, as well as literary pairings such as Huckleberry Finn and Jim, conceived the concept from a combination of the "Rifleman's Creed" and imagery associated with Bob Marley'’s "Buffalo Soldier."

-Vage was the winner of the 2007 Platinum Studios Comic Book Challenge, besting over two million other submissions.
+Vage was the winner of the 2007 Platinum Studios Comic Book Challenge, besting over one million other submissions.

 An issue #0 preview comic book was released in March 2008, which was followed by a graphic novel.
+Christopher Priest provided prose backup stories in each issue, chronicling the "Legend of Abner."

 Plot

 Buffalo Soldier Abner Meeks is condemned to roam the plains with a demonic gun that forces him to kill someone once a day or suffer soul-searing pain.

-Christopher Priest provided prose backup stories in each issue, chronicling the "Legend of Abner."
+After inadvertently killing a man, Abner forms an uneasy partnership with the victim’s 14-year-old son, who becomes a moral counterweight during their travels.

 Other media

 Television series

-Platinum Studios and Fox 21 are developing a Gunplay series to be written by Final Destination and X-Files executive producer Glen Morgan.
-Platinum Studios' Scott Mitchell Rosenberg will executive produce.
+In 2009, Platinum Studios and Fox 21 were developing a Gunplay series to be written by Final Destination and X-Files executive producer Glen Morgan.
+Platinum Studios' Scott Mitchell Rosenberg was intended to executive produce.